Skip to content

 OBFAINTEAI/OI/OINTRAINTEBOBFBINTRB

-The timing waveform for the strobed output (with handshake) is shown in the figure below.
+The timing waveform for the strobed output (with handshake) is shown in Figure 11.

 8255 mode 1 timing waveform for strobed output with handshake